How to read financial statements: a small business guide

 What is a balance sheet?

 Your balance sheet has two columns and three main sections.
-The left-hand column lists assets (things of value); the right-hand column lists liabilities and equities.
-A balance sheet uses the following accounting equation to determine if a business can pay its debt and if it's solvent:
+The left column lists assets (things of value).
+The right column lists liabilities and equity.

 Your business assets fall into three categories:

-- Current assets: Cash or items convertible to cash within 12 months (cash, inventory, accounts receivable, prepaid expenses)
+- Current assets: cash or items convertible to cash within 12 months, such as inventory, accounts receivable, and prepaid expenses

-- Fixed assets: Long-term physical items used in operations (equipment, property, vehicles, buildings)
+- Fixed assets: long-term physical items used in operations, such as equipment, property, vehicles, and buildings

 You can group your business liabilities into two types: